What is a bone bruise?

 - Your healthcare provider will need to rule out other medical problems, such as a bone fracture.

-- A bone bruise can only be seen on an MRI.
-But it can be diagnosed and treated without an MRI.
+- A bone bruise can be seen only on an MRI scan.
+But it can be diagnosed and treated without an MRI scan.

 - Your healthcare provider may treat your bone bruise with rest, ice, pain medicines, and a brace to prevent the bone from moving.